Florida effectively bans advanced psychology course over LGBTQ content - course developer

 By Sharon Bernstein

-Aug 3 (Reuters) - Florida has told school superintendents that an Advanced Placement psychology course offered to high school students violates a new state law prohibiting instruction on sexual orientation and gender identity, the nonprofit that develops the courses said on Thursday.
+Aug 3 (Reuters) - Florida has told school superintendents that the Advanced Placement psychology course offered to high school students violates the state's new law prohibiting instruction on sexual orientation and gender identity, effectively banning the class, the nonprofit that develops the courses said on Thursday.

-"The Florida Department of Education has effectively banned AP Psychology in the state," the College Board said in a statement, referring to the guidance.

 The move is the latest by the administration of Republican Governor Ron DeSantis to limit instruction about LGBTQ issues and race in the state.
 DeSantis is challenging former U.S. President Donald Trump for the Republican nomination for president in 2024 and has made battles over cultural issues a centerpiece of his campaign.

-"To be clear, any AP Psychology course taught in Florida will violate either Florida law or college requirements," the College Board said on Thursday.
+"To be clear, any AP Psychology course taught in Florida will violate either Florida law or college requirements," the organization said in a statement posted on its website on Thursday.
 "Therefore, we advise Florida districts not to offer AP Psychology until Florida reverses their decision and allows parents and students to choose to take the full course."

 "Just one week before school starts, the College Board is attempting to force school districts to prevent students from taking the AP Psychology Course," said education department spokesperson Cassandra Palelis.